devtron-labs/devtron/beta-releasenotes.md

 ## Bugs
+- fix: getting all environmets for super admin only (#3096)
 - fix: logs issue for init containers (#3076)
 - fix: pod resources not visible even if user have access on those pods. (#3071)
 - fix: unable to create container registry with deleted name (#2963)